-Non-physician GME residents and fellows are not eligible for J-1 visa program, which is only for available to physicians.
-Programs should discuss visa options during interview and inquire with GME Registrar for confirmation and questions.
+Non-physician GME residents and fellows are not eligible for the J-1 visa program, which is only for available to physicians.
+Programs should discuss candidate visa needs during interviews and inquire with the GME Registrar for confirmation and questions.
 H-1B visas require justification from the applicant and program director, with both the candidate and the program responsible for associated individual and institutional fees.